Headphones

 Unique Melody Merlin V2 Hybrid Universal IEM Review

-Unique Melody is China-based company that had their beginnings in the hearing aid business.
+Unique Melody is a China-based company that had their beginnings in the hearing aid business.
 They were one of the first companies to offer re-shelling services for IEMs and soon introduced their own line of universal and custom IEMs.
 Most of the CIEM manufacturers were tuned towards stage and professional use so Unique Melody’s angle was aimed towards pure listening pleasure for audiophiles.
 Their Miracle is very well reviewed and their PurePlatform Six made it in the top 10 in The Headphone List’s CIEM charts so they’re no stranger to the headphone community.

 Since my Hi-Fi journey started with IEMs and ended up with me purchasing my own CIEM (JH Audio Angie), I was curious about some of UM’s offerings.
 Particularly the 5-driver, hybrid universal Merlin V2 ($1,049).
 Lawrance Lee from UM offered to send me one for review and I was honored to have the opportunity.